lirent/easy-recipe-ms/README.md

 This is a RESTful standalone Java application for managing recipes.

-* Manages the favourite recipes and able to filter based on one or more criteria.
+* Add and manage the favourite recipes and able to filter based on one or more criteria.
+* API's for get, post, update and delete recipes available
-* Production ready and Docker build
+* Production ready and in memory database for local development
+* Docker build with MySLQ database
 * Provides interface to customize the `SearchEngine`
 * Flexible and extendable Interfaces

+### Why Spring Boot?
-To build this application my framework of choice is Spring Boot.
+To build this application my framework of choice is Spring Boot and Maven as project manager.
+Spring Boot provides embedded container support and eliminates the boilerplate configurations.
+Provision to run the jars independently using the command java -jar.

+Along with creating entity classes and extending inbuilt JpaRepository interfaces is made use of Hibernate.
+Swagger-ui offer the documentation API's which is configured in the app.

 ## Demo Available
 Check out the [Recipe-Manager App Demo](https://recipe-manager0.herokuapp.com/) available on Heroku.